Calculating Vehicle Registration Tax (VRT)

-In the case of new or used vehicles imported from outside the EU, customs duty is chargeable at importation in the normal way.
+In the case of new or used vehicles imported from outside the EU, customs duty is chargeable at importation.

 When you register your vehicle, the NCTS will require proof of payment of the Customs Duty and VAT.
-Normally, this will be by way of the Customs Declaration, the Single Administrative Document (SAD).
+Normally this will be by way of a Customs Declaration.